ByteworksHomeLab/smitchell.github.io/_posts/2020-11-29-running-ubuntu-on-rpi.md

 {% include image.html url="/img/post-assets/2020-11-29-running-ubuntu-on-rpi/ubuntu+rpi.png" description="Ubuntu on Raspberry Pi" %}

+{% include tip.html content="Before switching to Ubuntu, I upgraded the boot loader EEPROM to boot directly from a USB drive without a microSD installed.
+Learn how: <a href='/boot-from-usb'>Jump to article</a>. " %}

 On October 22, 2020, Canonical released an [Ubuntu Desktop image optimized for the Raspberry Pi](http://ubuntu.com/raspberry-pi).
 What has me most excited me about this release its support for AMD64 on the Raspberry Pi 3 and 4.
 .